Family Promise just really gave us hope that we didn't have when we first started.

 Laura Levine (2015-2017)

-Laura Levine, who serves on the program committee, has been a Registered Nurse for 28 years.
+Laura Levine, who serves on the program committee and as 2016 vice president, has been a Registered Nurse for 28 years.
 She holds a Bachelor of Science in Nursing degree from Florida State University and a Masters in Nursing Administration from Loyola University, New Orleans.
 Most recently she worked for the Florida Department of Health where she successfully leveraged community resources to provide clinical programs for underserved populations in Naples Florida.
 Laura became interested in Family Promise because “the program offers a unique opportunity for families committed to developing the skills and resources needed to attain financial independence and support family stability.”
 She and her husband Alan relocated to Johnson City in January of 2014 and are associated with Mountain States Health Alliance.
 They have two adult children, Terry and Katy, and four dogs.
 Mrs. Levine also serves on the boards the Humane Society of Washington County and The Boys and Girls Club of Johnson City/Washington County.

 Caroline Neal (2015-2017)